Gautrain: Rail

 The Gautrain system officially features three lines in operation.
-In practice, two of the three line actually represent the same infrastructure and vehicles: on the East/West line, while travelling in the direction of O. R. Tambo International Airport, the commuter and airport passenger flows are separated in different cars.
-At Rhodesfield station, doors of airport labelled cars are not opening, while doors of commuter cars are not accessible at the airport station.
+In practice, two of the three lines represent the same infrastructure and vehicles: on the East/West line, while travelling in the direction of O. R. Tambo International Airport, the commuter and airport passenger flows are separated in different cars.
+At Rhodesfield station, doors of airport labelled cars are inaccessible, while commuter cars are not accessible at the airport station.
+The Gautrain has, in the past, experienced periodical suspensions and reduced services during periods of national electricity load shedding, relying on backup power systems to maintain limited operations.